Here’s a peek at how we transformed our dark kitchen into a bright room with fun farmhouse kitchen decor and a barn door pantry everyone loves!

 - Visit your local thrift store – you may be able to find kitchen table gems at second hand stores that are perfect, or just need a new coat of paint!

-Now on to some other Farmhouse Kitchen Decor ideas
+Farmhouse Kitchen Decor ideas

 If you’re looking to create a rustic farmhouse decor look by installing a barn door pantry you can do that too rather easily!
 This is kind of the ultimate farmhouse home decor piece that can be put in your kitchen to cover all of your dry goods and/or throughout the house really.
+Country style and oh so unique.

 - Find the area you want to hang your barn door – ensure there is enough room for the track as it will have to slide and the door needs to fit next to your opening as you see here.